MicrosoftDocs/security/operations/token-theft-playbook.md

 ## Containment state

-Your system is in a compromised state if application(s) or workload identities are malicious or compromised.
+Once you identified one more user, device, application(s), or workload identities are malicious or compromised, you should take actions to contain the attacker.
 If compromised, you might not immediately roll the application's credentials, nor delete it.

 Sometimes, it's more important to collect attacker details than to respond immediately to the attack.
 We recommend you consider the order of the following guidance.
 In this example, containment, or mitigation, is prioritized over information gathering.